 Over time, you’ll grow your list of traits to as many as five active targets at once, some of which you may have worked on for months (or even years).

 If you get overwhelmed, don’t be afraid to cut back down to one character trait.
 And don’t worry if it takes a long time to make progress.

 Though the process is simple, changing your character isn’t easy.
 But the rewards when you get there are worth it.

 That’s it!
 We’ve covered everything you need to transform your character traits.

 What should you do next?
 Simple:

-- List all the character traits from F2M’s list of good character traits that you’d be excited to work on;
+- List all the character traits from F2M’s list of good traits that you’d be excited to work on;

 - Pick ONE character trait from your list that would most transform your life;